d3v1an7/macos-fresh/README.md

 - Update system configuration files
 - Update application configuration files

-### I'm not sure piping a random script to shell is a [good idea](http://www.seancassidy.me/dont-pipe-to-your-shell.html)
-You're right, it is a horrible idea.
-But it is also super convenient!
-I _definitely_ recommend clicking on each of the headline links in the FAQ section above to check the code prior to installing.

 ## Contributing
 If you have any questions or suggestions, please either submit a pull request, create an issue ticket, or catch me on [Twitter](https://twitter.com/d3v1an7).